Better Backups With Tar

 # Change the variables below to fit your computer/backup system

-COMPUTER=genesis # name of this computer
+COMPUTER=genesis # Name of this computer

-DIR1="/home/bird" # directories to backup daily
+DIR1="/home/bird /home/cat" # Directories to backup daily

-DIR2="/home/cat" # (only 3 examples shown here)
+DIR2="/home/dog" # (only 3 examples shown here, but

-BKDIR=/backups # where to store all the backups
+BKDIRM="/backupsM" # Where to store monthly backups

-ERRFILE=/var/log/syslog # send error messages to this file
+ERRFILE="/var/log/syslog" # Send error messages to this file

-BKOWNER=root.adm # owner and group for backup files
+BKOWNER=root.adm # Owner and Group for backup files

 # Name and location of commands so you don't need to search paths

-TAR=/bin/tar # name and location of commands
+TAR=/bin/tar # Name and location of commands

-BASENAME=/bin/basename # (use "which" to find commands)
+BASENAME=/bin/basename # Use "which" to find commands, but

 CHMOD=/bin/chmod